 - Click Remove addresses.

-- Select the IP address to delete and click the Delete icon ().
+- Select the IP address you want to delete and click the Delete icon ().

 - Click OK.